defund12/defund12.org/TEAMS.md

 # Defund12.org Team Organization

-NOTE: All work that people are doing to further defund12.org is important and helpful.
-However in order to keep things moving efficently, we have defined teams and responsibilities so that We can move forward together in an efficent manner.

-The teams and responsibilities/definitions are closely related to how issue(email) creation, review, and site additions happen

 ## 1. User that submits issue

 Anyone that would like to add an email for their locale.
 They create issue in adherence to [email guidelines](https://github.com/teddywilson/defund12.org/blob/gh-pages/EMAIL_TEMPLATE_STYLE_GUIDE.md).